urbanstudioGmbH/cwa-event-qr/README.md

 State
 -----
 The interface works pretty well for generating the cwaPayload and a link to the CWA.
-For the use of the QR-Code your application must be whitelisted by CWA
+For the use of the QR-Code your application must be whitelisted by CWA.

 Prequisites
 -----------